Top 10 Best Sites

 Bragging Rights: breaking up sucks, so don’t go it alone

-Breakup blogger Kellie Wagner is a Cleveland transplant in L.A. who starts off with a path for the newly-single.
+Breakup blogger Kellie Wagner is a Cleveland transplant in L.A. who starts off with a path for people in the post-breakup stage.
 She shares her experiences growing up biracial in an all white family and plans to compile her dating archive into an memoir.
 Topics like “Finding Friends in Random Bars” take a positive approach to the recovery.

 Social Clout: 109+ likes, 48+ followers